Famous fast food logos: Fast food restaurant logos and brands

 Established in 1960, Domino’s Pizza has written its name in the annals of the global pizza industry.
 Thanks to the entrepreneurial spirit of James and Tom Monaghan, which began with the acquisition of a small pizza chain in Michigan, the company has grown into a pizza colossus with a ubiquitous global presence.
 As a result, Domino’s has become so recognizable that a simple symbol without a direct reference to the brand name is enough.

-The modern emblem associated with Domino’s epitomizes its name – it resembles a domino shape.
-This symbol has an elegant structure consisting of two rectangular divisions, one of which is made in a rich red color and the other in blue.
+The modern emblem associated with Domino’s epitomizes its name—it resembles a domino shape.
+This symbol has an elegant structure consisting of two rectangular divisions, one in rich red and the other in blue.
 These rectangles are decorated with white circles, further cementing the domino tile image.
 It’s a testament to how a brand can evolve and adapt, bridging the past with the dynamic present.

 Dunkin' Logo

-Dunkin’, once better known as Dunkin’ Donuts, holds a significant place in American fast food, especially known for its coffee and donut offerings.
-With a rich history, the brand is expanding its horizons, making its way around the world.
-The brand’s widespread popularity is evidenced by its 12,900 outlets located in 42 countries.
+Dunkin’, once better known as Dunkin’ Donuts, is significant in American fast food.
+It is especially known for its coffee and donut offerings.
+With a rich history, the brand is expanding its horizons, making its way worldwide.
+The brand’s widespread popularity is evidenced by its 12,900 outlets in 42 countries.

 Pizza Hut